Click here for a printable PDF of the Summer Workforce Development and Community Education course book.

 Allied Health Courses

-CERTIFIED NURSE AIDE (CNA)
+CERTIFIED NURSE AIDE (CNA) AND PERSONAL CARE AIDE (PCA)

 The Certified Nurse Aide (CNA) program prepares students to take the written and practical skill exam to obtain the New York State Nurse Aide Certification.
 A Certified Nurse Aide performs delegated tasks involving personal care of residents of long-term care skilled nursing facilities.
-The majority of CNAs are employed at geriatric nursing facilities; however CNAs are also in demand for work with pediatric and developmentally disabled residents.
-The SUNY SCCC Allied Healthcare CNA course has a minimum of 90 classroom hours and a minimum of 30 hours of rotations in clinical sites.
+The majority of CNAs are employed at geriatric nursing facilities; however, CNAs are also in demand for work with pediatric and developmentally disabled residents.
+The SUNY Schenectady Allied Healthcare CNA course has a minimum of 90 classroom hours and a minimum of 30 hours of rotations in clinical sites.
 Included in the training is an additional 40 hours of Personal Care Aide (PCA) training for those who might prefer to work in home settings.
 The CNA/PCA course lasts approximately eight weeks and, to ensure success, it provides more than the required number of classroom and lab hours.
 Classes are held at our Albany as well as our Schenectady sites.
-Applicants will need to have a high school diploma or equivalency, supply required medical information and have no criminal background.
+Applicants will need to supply required medical information and have no criminal background.
 It is advised to contact our office to obtain additional information and the necessary forms well in advance of the class.

 HOME HEALTH AIDE (HHA)